How Can We Help?

 10.3 Job-Related Workshops

-10.3.1 Upon prior written approval of the Department head, an employee may participate in job‐related workshops offered by the District or outside agencies during their regular work day.
+10.3.1.
+Upon prior written approval of the Department head or Unit head (or designee), an employee may participate in job-related workshops offered by the District or outside agencies during their regular work day.
 The employee’s request to attend such workshops must include information regarding tuition, if any.
-Tuition for these pre‐approved workshops will be paid for by the District.
+Tuition for these pre-approved workshops will be paid for by the District.

 10.3.2 When directed by a supervisor, an employee shall attend a workshop or training during their regular workday or may attend a workshop or training after business hours on paid time.
 Pay or compensatory time shall be taken in compliance with the Fair Labor Standards Act and other applicable regulations.
 Tuition for these workshops will be paid for by the District.